HDI-Project/ATM/README.md

 ## Summary
 For a given classification problem, ATM's goal is to find
-1. a classification *method*, like "decision tree" or "support vector machine" or “random forest”, and
+1. a classification *method*, like "decision tree," "support vector machine," or “random forest”, and
 2. a set of *hyperparameters* for that method which generates the best classifier possible.